SinTan1729/caddy-wikijs-metatags/README.md

 This Caddy module automatically inserts `og:description` and `og:image` meta tags to WikiJS pages, hence the name `wikijs_meta_tags`.

 It only performs replacements if the tags are empty, and uses the default image if none can be found in page.
+If there are images on the page, the first one is used in the `og:image` meta tag.
+For description, only default one is used.

 **Note:** This handler cannot perform replacements on compressed content.
 If your response comes from a proxied backend that supports compression, you will either have to decompress it in a response handler chain before this handler runs, or disable from the backend.
 One easy way to ask the